adamsilver/fdpb/09-an-expense-form.md

 </form>
 ```

 The `id`, `for` and `name` attributes have a particular format.
 This is because we're sending the server multiple expense items for processing.
-Many server side frameworks, such as Ruby on Rails or Express, look for names like this in the request payload and convert them into an array of items.
+Many server-side frameworks, such as Express, look for names with array indexes in the request payload.
+They then can use the convention to convert the items into an array to group them.

-The crucial part is that the index needs to increase from 0 to 1 and so forth.
+The important bit is that the index needs to increase by 1 each time.
 To make this easy to parse in Javascript, the pattern is stored in data attributes.
 This way, all the script has to do is replace `%index%` with the index number.

 ```JS
 Put that code here